Our projects in lung health

 Making a difference

-A 2024 study on the use of CAD4TB in mobile clinics in Tanzania demonstrated the solution’s efficiency in quickly analysing cases compared to manual readings by radiologists.
+2024 study on the use of CAD4TB in mobile clinics in Tanzania demonstrated the solution’s efficiency in quickly analyzing cases compared to manual readings by radiologists.
 This efficiency is particularly beneficial in resource-limited settings, as it reduces reliance on the costly GeneXpert test.
 Additionally, the study recommended a specific threshold score for CAD4TB tailored to Tanzania’s needs.